daithioc95/MS2/README.md

   - Jigsaw CSS Validator: https://validator.w3.org/
     - <a href="assets/images/user_story_testing/w3validator_css.PNG" target="_blank">style.css Validator success</a>

-- The project passed the below validation test, besides one reoccuring issue which is discussed in more detail in the Known Bugs and Fixes Section of this README.
+- The project passed the below validation test, besides one recurring issue which is discussed in more detail in the Known Bugs and Fixes Section of this README.
  - JSHint JavaScript Validator: https://jshint.com/
     - <a href="assets/images/user_story_testing/jshintvalidator_js.PNG" target="_blank">.js files Validator results</a>

 ## Deployment
 This project was created using GitPod for commit and push actions.
-This project was deployed using GitHub pages at https://daithioc95.github.io/MS2 as below
+This project was deployed using GitHub pages at https://daithioc95.github.io/MS2 as below.

 ### Deploying the project
 1. In the GitHub repository, navigate to the settings tab.
 2. Locate the GitHub Pages section.
-3. Change source to master and select "Save"
+3. Change source to master and select "Save".
 4. To confirm, scroll down to the same section on the refreshed page and the "Your site is published at https://daithioc95.github.io/MS2/" will appear.

 ### Cloning the project